 Mary Louise has been moving her chess pieces this whole time to build a case against Celeste.
 The case, we all thought, was about custody of the twins.
 But, did we really think that was it?
 We all knew that Mary Louise has been collecting information and making enemies since she’s come to town, and she’s finally ready to show all her cards with the help of her snake-y lawyer (Denis O'Hare).

 The first hearing is brutal, just like Mary Louise wanted.
 She wants to break Celeste.
 I really think she might have even been drugging her with Ambien she stole out of Celeste’s bathroom.
 Remember when we saw her snooping?
 She’s playing the long con to set her daughter-in-law up for murder.
-The women, all in attendance, quickly realize how out-of-hand this is getting.
+The women, all in attendance, quickly realise how out-of-hand this is getting.
 They all close their eyes at one point, as photos, taken either by a private investigator hired by Mary Louise or by the police, of Celeste’s recent sexual partners flash on-screen.
 During a debrief after day one, Madeline tells Celeste to stay strong, but the fire in her eyes is gone.
 She is on trial for murder, not custody.

 The fire doesn’t return until the last few minutes of the episode, after Celeste has been embarrassed, exposed, and utterly torn down at the hands of her sons’ grandmother.
 She stands up — defying the wishes of her soft-spoken and loyal, but not nearly aggressive enough lawyer Katie (Poorna Jagannathan) — and announces that she is taking over the board.

 “I would like to call a witness,” she tells the judge.
 She’s bringing in a character witness against Mary Louise, a total wildcard move.
-“I am entitled to participate in my own defense,” she says, after reiterating that she is an attorney.
+“I am entitled to participate in my own defence,” she says, after reiterating that she is an attorney.
 “It is my fight your honour, I ask that you let me wage it.”

 Now, who could this staunchly anti-Mary Louise figure be?
 I have a few guesses.